 At the top of the editor you have "Save Changes" and "Preview" so you can check on the page you're working on in real-time.

-You also have a drop down menu to access page settings and of course to access the built-in landing page and other page templates which you can load immediately to begin working on.
+You also have a drop-down menu to access page settings and of course to access the built-in landing page and other page templates, which you can load immediately to begin working on.

-The elements inside of the Simple Content Elements tab is pretty self explanatory, I won't go into detail with those.
+The elements inside of the Simple Content Elements tab is pretty self-explanatory I think.
+I won't go into detail with those.

-So let me share with you all of the elements inside the Multi-Style Elements Tab first, so that you can see what they look like inside a post or page.
+So let me share with you all of the elements inside the Multi-Style Elements Tab first so that you can see what they look like inside a post or page.

-Technically you could also add 10-column layouts simply by adding two 5 columns, each one inside a 2 column layout.
+Technically you could also add a 10-column layout simply by adding two 5 columns inside a 2 column layout.
 See image below for columns options.

-Social Share Buttons currently supports Facebook Share, Google Share, Twitter Tweet, LinkedIn Share, Pinterest Pin and Xing Share.
+Social Share Buttons currently supports Facebook Share, Google Share, Twitter Tweet, LinkedIn Share, Pinterest Pin, and Xing Share.
 See images below.